 Edit Cashflow Type

-The Cashflow Settings screen lists all of your accounts except for those accounts selected in the Financial Settings.
+The Cashflow Settings screen lists all of your accounts except for those accounts selected in the specific Cashflow Settings.
 Each account has a default cashflow type and tax code.
 In some cases it will be necessary to edit the default settings.

 - Select the account or accounts you would like to edit from the list of accounts by ticking the checkbox next to the account(s).